 7. Chromium Rich Foods

-Eating foods rich in chromium, selenium, and zinc can provide your body with essential nutrients and aid in your recovery from weakness.
-Chromium-rich foods toinclude in your diet are:
+Eating foods rich in chromium, selenium, and zinc may provide your body with essential nutrients and aid in your recovery from weakness.
+Chromium-rich foods to include in your diet are:

-If you have Chikungunya, you must include barley (sattu) in your diet.
+If you have Chikungunya, you can include barley (sattu) in your diet.
 It aids in liver detoxification.

 Barley water is light, hydrating, and traditionally used to support liver health.
 It is rich in fiber and may help ease digestion during illness.